 The programme is for pharmacists employed or locuming in community pharmacy (except Boots), primary care (clinical commissioning group (CCG) or GP practice) or health in justice, who have registered with the General Pharmaceutical Council (GPhC) since 2020.
 Pharmacists who have registered before 2020, and are returning from a career break or changing sectors, are also eligible to apply.

 The Newly qualified pharmacist programme does not include an independent prescribing (IP) qualification.
 It is, however, mapped to the Royal Pharmaceutical Society Post-registration Foundation Pharmacist Curriculum learning outcomes that have been designed to develop prescribing competence.
 By using these learning outcomes, this programme will help you to develop the skills and competence you need to prepare for a prescribing course.
 The experience and awareness gained from the Newly qualified pharmacist programme will act as a springboard towards IP training.

 The Newly qualified pharmacist programme will be your first step in your post-registration professional development journey, and will provide you with comprehensive learning to support your progression towards IP training.

-Applications for the Newly qualified pharmacist programme are now open, and will close on 24 October 2022.
-The programme will begin on 07 November 2022.
+Applications for the Newly qualified pharmacist programme have reopened, and will close on 13 March 2023.
+The programme will begin on 27 March 2023.